 About Ben Grosser

 Ben Grosser creates interactive experiences, machines, and systems that examine the cultural, social, and political effects of software.
-His exhibition venues include Eyebeam in New York, Somerset House and the Barbican Centre in London, Centre Pompidou in Paris, SXSW in Austin, Museum Kesselhaus in Berlin, Japan Media Arts Festival in Tokyo, and the Digital Arts Festival in Athens.
-Grosser’s projects have been featured in The New Yorker, Wired, The Atlantic, The Washington Post, The Los Angeles Times, PBS, Fast Company, Hyperallergic, BBC, Le Monde, Corriere della Sera, Der Spiegel, El País, and Folha.
-The Guardian (UK), writing about his film ORDER OF MAGNITUDE, said “there will be few more telling artworks [from] the first decades of this century … a mesmerising monologue, the story of our times.”
-Speaking about his social media-focused projects, RTÉ (Ireland) described Grosser as an “antipreneur.”
-Slate referred to his work as “creative civil disobedience in the digital age.”
-Grosser’s artworks are regularly cited in books investigating the cultural effects of technology, including The Age of Surveillance Capitalism, The Metainterface, and Investigative Aesthetics, as well as volumes centered on computational art practices such as Electronic Literature, The New Aesthetic and Art, and Digital Art.
-Grosser is an associate professor in the School of Art + Design, co-founder of the Critical Technology Studies Lab at the National Center for Supercomputing Applications, and an affiliate faculty member with the Unit for Criticism and Intepretive Theory and the School of Information Sciences.
-During 2022-23, he is an Associate with the Center for Advanced Study and an Assembly Fellow with the Institute for Rebooting Social Media at the Berkman Klein Center for Internet and Society at Harvard University.
+Recent exhibitions include Centre Pompidou in Paris, The Barbican Centre and Somerset House in London, Hebbel am Ufer in Berlin, SXSW in Austin, and the Japan Media Arts Festival in Tokyo.
+His projects have been featured in The New York Times, The New Yorker, Wired, The Atlantic, The Washington Post, Le Monde, Der Spiegel, El País, and Folha.
+The Guardian (UK) proclaimed Grosser’s film ORDER OF MAGNITUDE to be a definitive artwork of the 21st century, “a mesmerising monologue, the story of our times.”
+RTÉ (Ireland) dubbed him an “antipreneur,” and Slate commended his work as “creative civil disobedience in the digital age.”
+His artworks are regularly cited in books investigating the cultural effects of technology, including The Age of Surveillance Capitalism, The Metainterface, and Investigative Aesthetics, as well as volumes centered on computational art practices such as Electronic Literature, The New Aesthetic and Art, and Digital Art.
+Grosser is Professor of New Media in the School of Art & Design, co-founder of the Critical Technology Studies Lab at NCSA, and an affiliate faculty member with the Unit for Criticism and Interpretive Theory and the School of Information Sciences.
+He was a recent Fellow and is now a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University.